 - Can swap magnetic labels between capsules

-- Can be expensive for the occasional traveler (costs approximately $84 for a set of 6)
+- Can be quite expensive for the occasional traveler (costs approximately $84 for a set of 6)

 What Types Of Products Does Cadence Offer?